Applied Natural Resource Economics—MS

 - Faculty members have testified in important natural resource damage assessment litigation cases, taught overseas as Fulbright lecturers, and served on the editorial board of the journal Resources Policy and on the Natural Research Council’s Committee of Earth Resources.

-Graduate Programs in Applied Natural Resource Economics
+Graduate Program in Applied Natural Resource Economics

 The Master of Science in Applied Natural Resource Economics focuses on management and business aspects of natural resources in industry.
 Research areas include environmental damage assessment, petroleum taxation regimes with real options, metal market economics and policy, natural resource use and sustainability, natural resource management and policy.
 Mineral economics studies are a traditional strength of the School.